Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 1. Open the solution in Visual Studio 2013.
 2. Open the `web.config` file.
 3. Find the app key `ida:Password` and replace the value you copied in step 4.
-4. Go back to the portal, find the CLIENT ID field and copy its content to the clipboard
+4. Go back to the portal, find the APPLICATION ID field and copy its content to the clipboard
-5. Find the app key `ida:ClientId` and replace the value with the CLIENT ID from the Azure portal.
+5. Find the app key `ida:ClientId` and replace the value with the APPLICATION ID from the Azure portal.

 ### Step 6:  [optional] Create an Azure Active Directory test tenant